top of page

 kennedy children in the white house

-It’s when I’m lying in a troubled mess, stuck at the bottom of a deep, dark pit — it is there — God shows Himself to be Who He is.
-Kind, loving, my kinsman
+It’s when I’m lying in a troubled mess, stuck at the bottom of a deep, dark pit — it is there that God reveals Himself as He truly is: kind, loving, my kinsman. redeemer, my loving Father, the One who grabs a hold of me.

-redeemer, my loving Father, the One who grabs a hold of me.
-When we humble ourselves and ask to be rescued, He does.
-This theme of brokenness restored is woven in a novel I've published, called, Grace In The Shadows.
+When we humble ourselves and seek rescue, He answers.
+This theme of brokenness and restoration is central to a novel I've written and published, titled, Grace In The Shadows.
 My favorite verse, Isaiah 42:3 is threaded throughout the manuscript.
 It's speaks of God's compassion for the broken.

 isaiah verse